Mirandadaa/mica-gd300/lectures/proj-storytelling.md

 1. Get feedback and iterate.

 ## Learning objectives
-- interpret a story into motion.
+- interpret and analyze a story.
-- think about the author’s and designer’s intention.
+- recognize about the author’s and designer’s intention.
-- think about how to effectively communicate ideas.
+- practice on how to communicate ideas through visual form and motion.
-- explore unique storytelling aspects of time-based media.

 ## Deliverable
 - 1280 x 720 px @ 24 or 30 fps video file.
 - Rendered in H.264 codec.
-- Length: 30 sec - 2 min.
+- Length: min.
+30 sec to max.
+2 min.
-- Technique: there is no constraints as long as the final form is time-based. (ex. animation, video, stop-motion, etc.)

 ## Weekly schedule